jochym/qecalc/DOC/sphinx/tutorial.rst

 Introduction
 ------------
-Quantum Espresso(QE) is a widely used GNU distributed open source ab initio package for plane wave Density Functional Theory (DFT) and molecular dynamics calculations.
+`Quantum Espresso <http://www.quantum-espresso.org>`_(QE) is widely used GNU distributed open source ab initio package for plane wave Density Functional Theory (DFT) and molecular dynamics calculations.
-Often users need to go beyond basic capabilities of an ab initio program and use it's outputs for more advanced tasks.
+Often users need to go beyond basic capabilities of an ab initio program and use its outputs for more advanced tasks.
 Some examples:

 * convergence studies of a property of interest with respect to ranging values of different input parameters
 * Various optimization and minimization problems
 * Plotting and data processing

 QECalc is a set of Quantum Espresso launchers and input/ouput parsers.
-It's primary goal is to use its classes to streamline users workflow, offer new functionality and provide the machinery  to build new  features using numpy, scipy, and matplotlib.
+Its primary goal is to use its classes to streamline users workflow, offer new functionality and provide the machinery  to build new  features using numpy, scipy, and matplotlib.
 One such example can be the class Converger from qecalc/converger.py wich can be  used to converge such